rkuo2000/NPCpy/README.md

 </p>

-# npcsh
+# NPC Toolkit

-- `npcsh` is a python-based AI Agent framework designed to integrate Large Language Models (LLMs) and Agents into one's daily workflow by making them available and easily configurable through a command line shell as well as an extensible python library.
-It allows users to create custom NPCs (AI agents) with specific personalities and capabilities for complex workflows and to orchestrate them directly or to provide a REST server which can receive HTTP requests.
+- `npcpy` is a python-based AI Agent framework designed to easily integrate Large Language Models and AI agents into python systems.

-- `npcsh` stores your executed commands, conversations, generated images, captured screenshots, and more in a central database

-- `npcsh` is a drop-in replacement for one's bash shell with natural language processing capabilities and a suite of built-in tools (macros) for tasks like voice control, image generation, and web searching.
+- The NPC Shell `npcsh` provides a drop-in replacement for one's bash shell with natural language processing capabilities and a suite of built-in tools (macros) for tasks like voice control, image generation, and web searching.
+Through it's simple REPL system, one can interact with agents and orchestrate agent teams.

-- `npcsh` is extensible through its python library implementation and offers a simple CLI interface with the `npc` cli.
+- With the `npc` CLI, users can use the same tools and macros of the NPC shell through a CLI and provides a quick and simple way to RESTfully serve an NPC Team to receive HTTP requests.

-- `npcsh` integrates with local and enterprise LLM providers like Ollama, LMStudio, OpenAI, Anthropic, Gemini, and Deepseek, making it a versatile tool for both simple commands and sophisticated AI-driven tasks.
+- The NPC Toolkit integrates with local and enterprise LLM providers through its LiteLLM integration, allowing users to run inference from Ollama, LMStudio, OpenAI, Anthropic, Gemini, and Deepseek, making it a versatile tool for both simple commands and sophisticated AI-driven tasks.
+All agentic capabilities are built and tested using small local models (like `llama3.2`) to ensure the agentic capabilities function even at the edge of computing.

 Read the docs at [npcsh.readthedocs.io](https://npcsh.readthedocs.io/en/latest/)

-`npcsh` can be used in a graphical user interface through the NPC Studio.
+There is a graphical user interface that makes use of the NPC Toolkit through the NPC Studio.
 See the open source code for NPC Studio [here](https://github.com/).
 Download the executables (soon) at [our website](https://www.npcworldwi.de/npc-studio).

-Interested to stay in the loop and to hear the latest and greatest about `npcsh` ?
-Be sure to sign up for the [npcsh newsletter](https://forms.gle/n1NzQmwjsV4xv1B2A)!
+Interested to stay in the loop and to hear the latest and greatest about `npcpy` and `npcsh` ?
+Be sure to sign up for the [newsletter](https://forms.gle/n1NzQmwjsV4xv1B2A)!

 ## Star History